Yusifx1/e621-scripts/README.md

 For command line usage (new seperate scripts and e621downloader-cl only):

-bash "script" "id/shortname or tags" if you want change parametrs add "download parametrs dump/download/both" and "yes/no"
+bash "script" "id/shortname or tags or e621 url" if you want change parametrs add "download parametrs dump/download/both" and "yes/no"

 # Examples

 bash pool.sh 19197 download yes - this download pool 19197 with dwo mode on (dwo=yes).
 (NSFW) In this comic you should turn dwo to yes if you want rename with pool order.

 bash set.sh envseries both - this download set shortnamed "envseries" (id is 20313) with default mode (sc=no) and dump url to txt

+bash e621downloader-cl https://e621.net/post_sets/20313 - this will download set 20313 (envseries)

 bash tagdownloader.sh furry+hat+-dragon+cute dump - this will only dump posts url with furry, hat, cute and without dragon tags to txt.